Criticism of socialism: Social and political effects

 In The Road to Serfdom, Friedrich Hayek argued that the more even distribution of wealth through the nationalization of the means of production cannot be achieved without a loss of political, economic, and human rights.
 He argued that to achieve control over means of production and distribution of wealth it is necessary for such socialists to acquire significant powers of coercion.
 Hayek argued that the road to socialism leads society to totalitarianism and argued that fascism and Nazism were the inevitable outcome of socialist trends in Italy and Germany during the preceding period.
 Thus, held Hayek, moving leftward from capitalism to socialism is actually moving rightward, from capitalism to fascism.
 These ideas are encapsulated in the "horseshoe theory".
 A similar argument has been made by critics such as Dinesh D'Souza, who hold that because the full German name of the German Nazi Party was Nationalsozialistische Deutsche Arbeiterpartei, and because "Nationalsozialistische" translates to "National Socialism," fascism is actually a type of socialism, and so many socialists are Nazis.

 Peter Self criticizes the traditional socialist planned economy and argues against pursuing "extreme equality" because he believes it requires "strong coercion" and does not allow for "reasonable recognition [for] different individual needs, tastes (for work or leisure) and talents".
 Self holds that while a socialist planned economy provides substantially greater freedom than is present in capitalism—under which the vast majority of people are coerced by the threat of starvation to work for the profit of a small capitalist class—adding markets to socialism improves freedom and efficiency.
 Accordingly, Self recommends market socialism instead of either capitalism or non-market socialism.
 Philosopher David Schweickart has described similar views.

+Mark J. Perry of the conservative American Enterprise Institute (AEI) argued that socialism means giving up freedom for more security.
+Perry also argued that "Socialism is the Big Lie of the twentieth century.
+While it promised prosperity, equality, and security, it delivered poverty, misery, and tyranny.
+Equality was achieved only in the sense that everyone was equal in his or her misery."

 Critics of socialism cite the Soviet Union and Venezuela as examples of countries where socialism has failed.

 Claims of leadership corruption

 Some critics of socialism see socialism as a type of political state organization instead of as a type of socioeconomic structure (as is traditional).
 These thinkers generally criticize what they term "socialist states" rather than "socialism."

 Milton Friedman argued that the absence of private economic activity would enable political leaders to grant themselves coercive powers, powers that, under a capitalist system, would instead be granted by a capitalist class, which Friedman found preferable.
-In his campaign against Labour candidate Clement Attlee in the 1945 general election, Winston Churchill claimed that socialism requires totalitarian methods, including a political police, in order to achieve its goals.
+In his campaign against Labour candidate Clement Attlee in the 1945 general election, Winston Churchill claimed that socialism requires totalitarian methods, including a political police, to achieve its goals.